kurt-krueckeberg/data-structures-cplus/notes/stk-iter-traversal.rst

         //
         //  Pop all items one by one, and do the following for every popped item:
         //
-        //   a) invoke f
+        //   a) invoke functor f
-        //   b) push its right child
+        //   b) push just-visted node's right child
-        //   c) push its left child
+        //   c) push just-visited node's left child
         //
-        // Note: the right child is pushed first so that left is processed first
+        // Note: the right child is pushed first, so that the left can be popped first.

         while (!stack.empty()) {